0xarnout/kingkit/README.md

 ### process hiding
 All processes with the gid equal to HIDDEN_GID are hidden from procfs and tools like `ps`.
 To set the gid you can use something like: `python3 -c 'import os;os.setgid(HIDDEN_GID);os.system("/bin/bash")'` where HIDDEN_GID is defined in the rootkit.
 Be careful with creating files, any files created by a process with HIDDEN_GID set will also be hidden and can only be accessed after setting a different gid, you can do that with: `chgrp root file_to_unhide`.

+### network connections hiding
+Network connections with the ip address in the HOST macro are hidden.
+This only aplies to ipv4 tcp and udp connections.
+Traffic like icmp and all ipv6 traffic is still visible, but most connections on KotH are ipv4 so it should be sufficient.

 ### reverse shell